gtjamesa/.dotfiles/README.md

 This repository contains my personal dotfiles, inspired by [freekmurze/dotfiles](https://github.com/freekmurze/dotfiles).

+The only requirements are that `sudo` and `curl` are installed, the rest will be installed and configured automatically.

 To install, simply run the following command.
 It will clone this repository into `~/.dotfiles`, and run the `bootstrap` script automatically.

 ```bash